 Or are you more of a writer or director?

 South Korea is home to many high-tech audio and visual companies that produce videos, TVs shows, video games and more.
 Korean television dramas are popular worldwide.
 Countries like Korea need people who can speak and perform in other languages, most notably English.

 Browse the numerous ads on Craigslist.
 Even smaller cities have some creative options.

-More ambitious or established artists can simply contact the big media companies like CJ ENM directly with your mixtape, portfolio or headshots.
+More ambitious or established artists can simply contact the big media companies directly with your mixtape, portfolio or headshots.

 6. Theatrical Drama

 Theater productions are popular in South Korea, and the expat community is no exception.